Natacha Rambova: Writing and fashion design

 In June 1928, she opened an elite couture shop on Fifth Avenue and West 55th street in Manhattan, which sold Russian-inspired clothing that Rambova herself designed.
 Her clientele included Broadway and Hollywood actresses such as Beulah Bondi and Mae Murray.
 On opening the shop, she commented: "I'm in business, not exactly because I need the money, but because it enables me to give vent to an artistic urge."
 In addition to clothing, the shop also carried jewelry, although it is unknown if it was designed by Rambova or imported.
 By late 1931, Rambova had grown uneasy about the economic situation of the United States during the Great Depression, and feared the country would experience a drastic revolution.
-This led her close her shop and formally retire from commercial fashion design, leaving the United States to live in Juan-les-Pins, France in 1932.
+This led her to close her shop and formally retire from commercial fashion design, leaving the United States to live in Juan-les-Pins, France in 1932.
 On a yacht cruise to the Balearic Islands, she met her second husband Álvaro de Urzáiz, a British-educated Spanish aristocrat, whom she married in 1932.
 They lived together on the island of Mallorca and restored abandoned Spanish villas for tourists, a venture financed by Rambova's inheritance from her stepfather.

 It was during her marriage to Urzáiz that Rambova first toured Egypt in January 1936, visiting the ancient monuments in Memphis, Luxor, and Thebes.
 While there, she met archeologist Howard Carter, and became fascinated by the country and its history, which had a profound effect on her.
 "I felt as if I had at last returned home," she said.
 "The first few days I was there I couldn't stop the tears streaming from my eyes.
-It was not sadness, but some emotional impact from the past–a returning to a place once loved after too long a time."
+It was not sadness, but some emotional impact from the past – a returning to a place once loved after too long a time."
 Upon returning to Spain, Urzáiz became a naval commander for the pro-fascist nationalist side during the Spanish Civil War.
 Rambova fled the country to a familial château in Nice, where she suffered a heart attack at age forty.
 Soon after, she and Urzáiz separated.
 Rambova remained in France until the Nazi invasion in June 1940, upon which she returned to New York.